afcarl/web/input/notes/2012/04/creating-movies-from-images.md

-title: How to make movies from still images
+title: How to make movies from images
 post: creating movies from images
 date: 2012-04-17
 ---